RileyQuiroz/CS3398_Project/README.md

 Joseph: If I had more time to work on this project, I think it would be interesting to implement a greater variety of enemies, obstacles, and consumables.

 Emilio: WIth more time I would like to see the game have various maps, more complex weapons, dodge mechanic, and maybe more animations.
 It would be cool to add a small story

+Oscar: In the future, I would like randomization with all systems such as enemies, weapons, obstacles, etc to encourage replayability and make a more addicitive and engaging gameplay loop.

 # Sprint 2